What is relative humidity in simple words?

 Is there more humidity from a bath or shower?

 The existence of humidity can cause condensation in loft spaces too, which is common above bathrooms and shower cubicles, especially if there is a fault with extractor fans.
-We have a guide to where bathroom water leaks most often occur.
+We have a guide to where bathroom water leaks most often occur and another on the benefits of kitchen extractor fans.